Clinical/Translational Research Opportunities

 Reflecting our commitment to participation of trainees in research, our residents, fellows and faculty present numerous poster and platform presentations at national and international scientific and clinical meetings, including the yearly United States and Canadian Academy of Pathology (USCAP), Academy of Clinical Laboratory Physicians and Scientists (ACLPS), American Society of Clinical Pathologists (ASCP) and Association for Molecular Pathology (AMP) meetings, as well as subspecialty-specific meetings.
 Travel funds are available to support trainees who are presenting a first-author poster or platform talk at a national meeting (see Salary & Benefits).
 In addition, senior residents and fellows have been presenters and authors in the Case Records of the Massachusetts General Hospital, which are published in the New England Journal of Medicine.

 The Brigham and Women’s Hospital (BWH) and Massachusetts General Hospital (MGH) Pathology Departments have a longstanding tradition of fostering the career development of physician-scientists for leadership positions at the interface of science and medicine.
-To facilitate a smooth and productive transition from clinical service work to the early stages of a research career, BWH and MGH Pathology make a longitudinal commitment to future physician-scientists that begins during recruitment and extends throughout clinical training into post-doctoral research and eventually junior faculty positions.
+To facilitate a smooth and productive transition from clinical service work to the early stages of a research career, BWH and MGH Pathology make a longitudinal commitment to future physician-scientists that begins during recruitment and extends throughout clinical training into post-doctoral research.
 During their post-doctoral training, fellows are also able to maintain some clinical activity in order to continue to develop the clinical component of their career.

 As part of this commitment, starting early in their first year of clinical training, residents are paired with research mentors who help to guide their thinking about potential areas of research and laboratories within which to pursue it.
 During clinical training, the Departments strive to allow sufficient time and space for trainees to be able to take advantage of the rich research ecosystem that exists at BWH, MGH, DFCI, and other nearby institutions.
 Residents doing their clinical work during the AP or CP Core are encouraged to attend the numerous research seminars and symposia that occur within the departments and the local environs.